Why some employee forums fail (and how to change that)

 • The unions are active and feeling powerful.
 As a result, many unions are putting pressure on employers to formally recognise them.
 Setting up or revamping an employee consultative forum instead is a sensible option for many.

-• A recession is forecast meaning that many employers will be considering their strategic moves in respect of recruiting, development and even potential redundancies, all amid a need to reconfigure or innovate in order to stay viable as a business.
+• A recession is forecast, meaning that many employers will be considering their strategic moves in respect of recruiting, development and even potential redundancies, all amid a need to reconfigure or innovate in order to stay viable as a business.

 Our experience: why employee forums fail

-Whilst many organisations have representative committees, not all find they are working satisfactorily or effectively.
+Whilst many organisations have representative committees, not all find that they are working satisfactorily or effectively.
 In fact, there is often a lot of frustration around how to unlock the value from a group of representatives so that the organisation, employees and representatives themselves all benefit.

 A common refrain from employers